The information on this page may be helpful when you are viewing Assisted Living Facility Profiles.

 Please note information on this website should not be construed as an endorsement or advertisement for or against any assisted living facility by DHS.

 In addition to reviewing the assisted living facility profiles, we encourage people to visit facilities in person and talk with providers.
 The Assisted Living Facility Checklist, P-60579 (PDF) may also be helpful to you.

 The following is a glossary of terms for the facility profile.
 Terms are divided into four categories to match the order they appear on the profile.

 Identifies the name and address of the facility.

 - License Status: Regular or Probationary.
-DQA issues all assisted living facilities a "regular" license/certificate/registration, except CBRFs, which are issued a "probationary" license for the first year of operation.
+DQA issues all assisted living facilities a "regular" license, certificate, or registration, except CBRFs, which are issued a "probationary" license for the first year of operation.

-- Licensed/Certified/Registered: The date provided indicates when the facility received their initial license/certification/registration.
+- Licensed, Certified, or Registered: The date provided indicates when the facility received their initial license, certification, or registration.
 CBRFs and AFHs are licensed, ADCs are certified, and RCACs may be certified or registered.